 THC, short for Tetrahydrocannabinol, is the psychoactive compound in cannabis and the reason why recreational users typically enjoy cannabis.

-While it has been found to have some health benefits, THC remains illegal in the UK among many other countries, which has slowed research into these benefits outside of the Untied States.
+While it has been found to have some health benefits, THC remains illegal in the UK among many other countries, which has slowed research into these uses outside of the United States.

-CBD, however, is completely non-intoxicating, and according to the WHO it carries no risk of addiction.
-CBD is legal in many more places than THC, and has also been found to carry a range of health benefits.
+CBD, however, is non-intoxicating, and according to the WHO it carries no risk of addiction.
+CBD is legal in many more places than THC and has also been found to yield a variety of potential benefits in research settings.

-Both have CBD content, but marijuana also has high levels of THC, and is used for recreational (along with medicinal where legal) purposes.
+Both contain CBD, but marijuana also has high levels of THC and is used for recreational purposes along with medical cannabis where legal. .

-This level of THC present inn hemp is so low, that it is not plausible that anybody will experience any intoxicating effects from products made from the hemp plant.
+This level of THC present in the plant is so low that it is not plausible that anybody will experience any intoxicating effects from products made from hemp.

 Hemp oil is often used interchangeably for CBD oil, but it can also be used by companies retailing products without any CBD content in an attempt to deceive new CBD users.

 Always look at the ingredients, and look for one of either: CBD extract, CBD distillate, hemp extract, hemp paste, CBD paste.

-Hemp seed oil is used in cooking, and is packed with nutrition.
-However, it contains trace amounts of THC and no CBD, and will not give you any of the effects you might be looking for (due to the lack of CBD content) CBD oil will.
+Hemp seed oil is used in cooking and is packed with nutrition.
+However, it contains trace amounts of THC and no CBD, and will not give you any of the effects you might be looking for (due to the lack of CBD content).

 Let’s take a look:

-There are a variety of ways to get a dose of CBD oil, but the most popular and likely most effective is simply to add a drop (more more, depending on the CBD concentration) under the tongue and leave it to absorb.
+There are a variety of ways to get a dose of CBD oil, but the most popular way is simply to add a drop (or more, depending on the CBD concentration) under the tongue and leave it to absorb for 45 seconds.

-In general, this method provides the second greatest bioavailability (after vaping) and gets cannabidiol into your system the fastest, but there are other methods that may be better for certain people.
+In general, this method provides the second greatest absorption rate (after vaping) and gets cannabidiol into your system quickly, but there are other methods that may be better for certain people.

-For example, vaping CBD oil is very popular.
-Generally, CBD vape liquids are made from CBD isolate which is made from 99% CBD and doesn’t contain many of the other compounds found in full or broad spectrum spectrum CBD oil such as terpenes, flavonoids, and vitamins and minerals.
+Generally, CBD vape liquids are made from CBD isolate which is made from 99% CBD and doesn’t contain many of the other compounds found in full or broad spectrum CBD oil such as terpenes, flavonoids, vitamins, and minerals.

-Edibles such as CBD gummies or brownies are also popular for people who dislike the taste of natural unflavoured CBD oil, and topical CBD ointments provide an opportunity for CBD to be used in both the management of pain and inflammation, and as a skincare product.
+Edibles such as CBD gummies or brownies are also popular for people who dislike the taste of natural unflavoured CBD oil, and topical CBD ointments provide an opportunity for CBD to be used for localized effects.

-As you can see the best way to take CBD does depend on both yourself, and what you’re attempting to help get out of it, but in general simply adding CBD drops under the tongue is usually the easiest way to start your journey!
+As you can see the best way to take CBD does depend on both yourself and what you’re attempting to help get out of it.
+In general, simply adding CBD drops under the tongue is usually the easiest way to start your journey!

-If you’re taking CBD oil, you want to be sure you’re using safe and correctly labelled CBD supplements to ensure they actually contain CBD, especially if you’re using it in an attempt to help manage your wellbeing.
+If you’re using CBD oil, you want to be sure you’re using safe and correctly labelled CBD supplements to ensure they actually contain CBD, especially if you’re using it regularly.

 Here are some things to look out for:

-Many CBD companies are able to provide third party test results and paperwork to confirm the validity of their ingredients – enough that you shouldn’t waste your money and time dealing with ones that don’t provide this information in a transparent and honest manner.
+Many CBD companies are able to provide third party test results and certificates of analysis to confirm the validity of their ingredients – enough that you shouldn’t waste your money and time dealing with ones that don’t provide this information in a transparent and honest manner.

-We briefly noted earlier that cannabinoids are said to work better together in harmony, than in silo; this is known as the entourage effect.
+We briefly noted earlier that cannabinoids are said to work better together in harmony than in silo; this is known as the entourage effect.

-Well, CBD comes in many different formats and for the purpose of this post we are going to talk about the main ones: Full/Broad spectrum and CBD Isolate.
+CBD comes in many different formats, and for the purpose of this post, we are going to talk about the main ones: Full spectrum, Broad spectrum and CBD Isolate.

-Full or broad spectrum products contain multiple cannabinoids, and other essential oils which science suggests makes CBD more effective.
+Full or broad-spectrum products contain multiple cannabinoids, and other essential oils which science suggests helps CBD work.

-The difference between full spectrum CBD oil and broad spectrum, is that THC levels become non-detectable in broad spectrum; making it ‘THC Free CBD oil’.
+The difference between full-spectrum CBD oil and broad-spectrum is that THC levels become undetectable in the latter; making it ‘THC Free CBD oil’.

 CBD Isolate is 99%+ CBD, and it comes in a white powder form which is tasteless.
-Although, CBD Isolate isn’t used in CBD oil much in the EU, because of the novel foods act, (legislation which bans CBD isolate as a food supplement) CBD Isolate is illegal in food supplements.
+Although CBD Isolate isn’t used in CBD oil much in the EU as ingestible hemp, it’s used more significantly in the states to create ‘tasteless’ CBD oils.

-Studies have found that, while terpenes (essential oils in cannabis) are not as potent as cannabinoids when it comes to their effects and their interactions with the endocannabinoid system, they are still beneficial parts of the hemp and cannabis plant.
+Research has discovered that while terpenes (essential oils in cannabis) are not as potent as cannabinoids when it comes to their effects and their interactions with the endocannabinoid system, they are still an incredibly beneficial component of the hemp and cannabis plant.